- Visitor and Sponsored Guest Parking

 10.5 Display of Event Parking Permit – Vehicles that enter a designated event parking area are required to display a valid event parking permit on the left-hand side of the dash board.

 10.6 Event Staff Directions – In accordance with California Vehicle Code section 21100.3, it is unlawful to willfully disobey the lawful order, signal, or direction of any traffic officer or attendant staffing the event parking area.

-11.1 Motorcycle Defined – Any motor vehicle having a seat or saddle for the use of the rider, designed to travel on not more than three wheels in contact with the ground, and weighing less than 1,500 pounds.
+11.1 Motorcycle Defined – Any motor vehicle having a seat or saddle for the use of the rider, designed to travel on not more than three wheels in contact with the ground.

 11.1.1 Motorcycle Parking Designations – Motorcycles may park within one designated motorcycle parking space, or within one designated metered parking space (meter rates must be paid during meter enforcement hours).
 Parking in a full sized vehicle space (except as indicated for metered spaces), adding on outside of designated motorcycle parking, or parking in an otherwise unlawful or unsafe manner is prohibited.